 - Reading progress and bookmarks are stored in the cloud, so you can always pick up where you left off no matter what device you're on.

-- Some eBooks automatically adjust to fit your screen, and others will have a fixed layout (set by the publisher) to better display graphic-heavy eBooks.
+- Most eBooks automatically adjust to fit your screen, but some have a fixed layout (set by the publisher) to better display graphic-heavy eBooks.